 Wouldn’t it be great if you could do this for as little as $8 a month without dealing with all the hassle of wasting your time or money?

-Anyone looking to find term life insurance should start by getting a free quote from Bestow.
+Anyone looking to find term life insurance should start by getting a free quote from Ladder.
 It’s an easy application and some may get an answer instantly.

-Editor’s Note: Bestow offers term life insurance which is better than permanent life insurance, in my opinion.
+Editor's Note: Ladder offers term life insurance which is better than permanent life insurance, in my opinion.
 If you are still unsure, you can compare term vs permanent life insurance options.